shrikantpatnaik/meteor-url-shortener/README.md

 # Meteor URL Shortener

-Your own URL shortener based on meteor.
-Deployed to heroku and ready to use in just a few minutes.
+Your own URL shortener built with [Meteor](http://meteor.com).
+Deployed and ready to use in just a few minutes.

-I used my own [boilerplate](http://c.5p.io/meteor-boilerplate) to get started, feel free to check it out and use it for your own apps.
+I used my own [boilerplate](http://c.5p.io/meteor-boilerplate) to get started, feel free to check it out and use it for your own Meteor apps.

+You can check out a demo [here](http://sp-url.meteor.com).
+This uses the default username and password of `admin`

 ## Basic Usage